jonathan-taylor/ohms/README.md

 NOTE: The CGI "user" may not have permissions to execute scripts in $HOME.
-Make sure you give it the appropriate permissions by executing "fs sa ... rlidwka".
+Make sure you give it the appropriate permissions by executing "fs sa . class-CLASSID-TERM.cgi rlidwka" from $HOME.
 Contact HelpSU if you have any questions about this.

 Follow these steps to install OHMS: